Does your home insurance policy cover your personal property?

 Also, remember that homeowners insurance is primarily concerned with damaged and stolen property.
 It typically does not cover personal items that you’ve misplaced.

-How much personal property insurance do I need to protect my belongings?
+How much personal property insurance could I need to protect my belongings?

 Next, make a list of your smaller appliances, such as the microwave oven and window-unit air conditioner.
 Don’t forget your lamps, window treatments, rugs, vacuum cleaner, coffee maker, and other smaller items.